 - For Example: Bob has intent to break into the coin-operated machine to obtain M&M’s.
 While Bob is trying to fish out some M&M’s with a coat hanger, the alarm goes off and Bob runs away.
 Bob will still be found to have acted with the required intent to commit this crime, even though he failed to obtain goods or services.

-This crime is classified as a Class A Misdemeanor offense, the most significant type of misdemeanor in Texas.
-There are several types of penalties involved for this type of crime that can be either combined or ordered separately: fines, jail, probation and restitution.
+Breaking into a coin-operated machine is a Class A Misdemeanor, which is the most serious misdemeanor in Texas.
+There are several other types of penalties involved for this type of crime that can be either combined or ordered separately, including fines, jail time, probation and restitution.

 - Fines: A Class A Misdemeanor offense in Texas has a potential fine of up to $4,000.

-- For Example: A Texas court may sentence someone convicted of a burglary of coin-operated machine to a $1,000 fine, while someone else also convicted of the same crime to 60 days in jail.
+- For Example: A judge or jury may sentence someone convicted of a burglary of coin-operated machine to a $1,000 fine, while someone else also convicted of the same crime to 30 days in jail.

-- Restitution: This type of a penalty is common when someone commits a crime that results in property damage or the loss of property.
-If ordered restitution, one must pay a specific amount of money that is designed to compensate the owner for the loss of property or the expenses associated with the damage.
+- Restitution: This type of punishment is common when someone commits a crime that results in property damage or the loss of income.
+If ordered restitution, a defendant must pay a specific amount of money in an effort to compensate the owner for the loss of property or the expenses associated with the damage.
 Restitution must be paid in addition to any fines or jail time.

-- Probation: Probation sentences usually last at least 12 months, but there is a possibility for an even longer probation sentence of 24 months, 36 months or even longer.
-The court will require a person on probation to comply with a wide range of probation conditions such as maintaining employment, not committing more crimes, reporting to a probation officer, paying all fines and restitution and performing community service.
-Violation of probation can result in additional penalties, such as increased fines or having to serve the remainder of the sentence in jail.
+- Probation: Probation sentences usually last at least 12 months, but there is a possibility for an even longer probation sentence.
+The court will require a person on probation to comply with a wide range of conditions such as maintaining employment, not committing more crimes, reporting to a probation officer, paying all fines and restitution and performing community service.
+Violation of probation can result in additional penalties, such as more fines or jail time.

 Defending Against Charges for Burglary of a Coin-Operated Machine in Fort Worth

-For a burglary of a coin operate machine there are several possible defenses such as negating one or more elements of burglary (lacking intent to commit theft), having consent of the owner of the machine.
+For a burglary of a coin operate machine there are several possible defenses, such as negating one or more elements of burglary (lacking intent to commit theft) or having consent of the owner of the machine.
 If you have been arrested or charged with burglary of a coin-operated machine in Fort Worth, call our defense attorneys for assistance in understanding your charge and defending your case.